 For many cases of CPVT2 stemming from homozygous variants in CASQ2, consanguinity is present.
 An alternative explanation is compound heterozygosity which is often the case for TRDN-mediated CPVT.
-The latter is part of the phenotypic spectrum of TKOS.
-Heterozygous carriers of the relevant variants in TRDN and TECRL normally have no phenotype and do not need active treatment.
-This may not be true for family members heterozygous for a variant in CASQ2-encoded calsequestrin, which seems to suggest AD segregation.
-In a more recent study, one-third of the heterozygous patients fulfil the diagnostic criteria for CPVT and some of them even presented with a cardiac arrest or exercise-related syncope.
-These data were not considered sufficient to upscale the monoallelic gene status beyond the moderate level.
-Yet, exercise-test-guided treatment is probably warranted in these patients.
+The latter is part of the phenotypic spectrum of TKOS.93 Heterozygous carriers of the relevant variants in TRDN and TECRL normally have no phenotype and do not need active treatment.
+This may not be true for family members heterozygous for a variant in CASQ2-encoded calsequestrin, which seems to suggest AD segregation.165 In a more recent study, one-third of the heterozygous patients fulfil the diagnostic criteria for CPVT and some of them even presented with a cardiac arrest or exercise-related syncope.166 These data were not considered sufficient to upscale the monoallelic gene status beyond the moderate level.17 Yet, exercise-test-guided treatment is probably warranted in these patients.

-Prognostic and therapeutic implications of catecholaminergic polymorphic ventricular tachycardia genetic testing

-While there is strong and obvious impact diagnostically with respect to CPVT genetic testing, the prognostic impact is less and the therapeutic impact is negligible currently.
-Prognostically, there are data to suggest that specific locations within the RyR2 (i.e. the Cterminal channel forming domain) may confer increased susceptibility to CPVT-triggered arrhythmias.
-More importantly, patients with CALM-mediated CPVT are at increased risk, and AR disease presents more often at earlier age and with more malignant arrhythmias.
-Therapeutically, in all CPVT genotypes, β-adrenoceptor blockade (preferably with the non-selective beta blockers nadolol or propranolol) is the cornerstone of therapy, with upscaling therapy dependent on the (persistent) presence of symptoms and/or of ventricular arrhythmias during an exercise test, available in the form of combination drug therapy with the addition of Flecainide, and LCSD.
-Implantable cardioverter-defibrillator therapy should whenever possible be avoided in CPVT patients.
-Patients satisfying a clinical diagnosis of CPVT but who are negative for both the established CPVT-causative genes and the genes underlying the CPVT phenocopies (i.e. genotype negative/phenotype positive) should also be treated similarly.
+Prognostic and therapeutic implications of catecholaminergic polymorphic ventricular tachycardia genetic testing therapeutic impact is negligible currently.
+Prognostically, there are data to suggest that specific locations within the RyR2 (i.e. the C-terminal channel forming domain) may confer increased susceptibility to CPVT-triggered arrhythmias.167 More importantly, patients with CALM-mediated CPVT are at increased risk,91 and AR disease presents more often at earlier age and with more malignant arrhythmias.
+Therapeutically, in all CPVT genotypes, ß-adrenoceptor blockade (preferably with the non-selective beta blockers nadolol or propranolol) is the cornerstone of therapy, with upscaling therapy dependent on the (persistent) presence of symptoms and/or of ventricular arrhythmias during an exercise test, available in the form of combination drug therapy with the addition of Flecainide,168 and LCSD.169 Implantable cardioverter-defibrillator therapy should whenever possible be avoided in CPVT patients.170 Patients satisfying a clinical diagnosis of CPVT but who are negative for both the established CPVT-causative genes and the genes underlying the CPVT phenocopies (i.e. genotype negative/phenotype positive) should also be treated similarly.^{149,167}